ricdikulous/imx-unity-game-lessons/lessons/12-Display-the-Players-NFTs/README.md

 ### Step 3: Fetch Image Function

-We need a function to fetch the image for the NFTs separately as the metadata only returns the image URL of the NFT
+We need a function to fetch the image for the NFTs separately as the metadata only returns the image URL of the NFT.
+To do so, we need to update our `ApiService.cs` file.

 ```csharp
 public static async Task<Texture2D> FetchImage(string imageUrl)